 Others will follow in January including:

-It is prediced that over 2000 children will have experienced golf sessions from the PGA Professionals, through funding from the Trust, prior to Easter 2020.
+It is anticipated that close to 2500 children will have experienced golf sessions from the PGA Professionals, through funding from the Trust, prior to Easter 2020.

 How We Benefit The Public